Deformable Cluster Manipulation via Whole-Arm Policy Learning: LIMITATIONS AND FUTURE WORK

 \section{LIMITATIONS AND FUTURE WORK}

 A few directions for future work to reduce the sim-to-real gap and improve the success rates are as follows.
 First, the quality of perception can be enhanced with multiple camera views or with partial-to-complete point cloud models for surface reconstruction.
-Second, to introduce additional real-world complexities during simulation, integrating with visual tree reconstruction works \cite{lowe2022tree} that identifies the stem structure beneath the leaf clutter, or system identification methods \cite{jacob2024learning} that infers parameters governing branch dynamics, may be necessary.
-Third, external whole-arm tactile sensors \cite{huang20243d} could be leveraged instead of our proprioceptive-only model to enhance the real-world applicability and effectiveness of contact-aware policies.
-Finally, the generalisability of our approach needs to be tested in out-of-context distributions, for example, with cables, ropes, or sutures.
+Second, to introduce additional real-world complexities during simulation, integrating with system identification methods \cite{jacob2024learning} that infers parameters governing branch dynamics, may be necessary.
+Third, external whole-arm tactile sensors \cite{huang20243d} could be leveraged instead of our proprioceptive-only model.
+Finally, our approach could extend beyond agriculture; for instance, to clear deformable cable bundles obstructing inspection cameras in data-centres, reposition flexible ducting during aircraft maintenance, or manipulate soft tissue clusters under occlusion in robotic surgery using whole-arm contact.